-Many TAFE SA courses offered through SATAC have Course Admission Requirements (CAR) which all applicants must meet in order to be eligible for selection.
-CAR differ according to the level and type of course.
+Many TAFE SA courses offered through SATAC have course admission requirements which all applicants must meet in order to be eligible for selection.
+Course admission requirements differ according to the level and type of course.

 Course Admission Requirements

 Courses may be considered competitive if there are limited places available, or non-competitive if all interested and qualified students will be accepted.

 - satisfactory demonstration of reading, writing and numeracy skills by undertaking the Core Skills Profile for Adults (CSPA), or

 - satisfactory demonstration of reading, writing and numeracy skills by undertaking the Core Skills Profile for Adults (CSPA) and satisfactory performance in an audition/written assessment/portfolio.

 Most Certificate IV, Diploma and Advanced Diploma courses do not have any course admission requirements, but some courses may require a lower level Certificate.
 SACE completion is a requirement for some courses.

 There are no course admission requirements for non-competitive Certificate I, II and III level courses at TAFE SA.